JHaller27/JQL/README.md

 `-not -and -gte ".Product.Price" 0 -lt ".Product.Price" 100`

 This roughly translates to `!(0 <= Product.Price < 100)`

+### Tips & Tricks

+Capitalizing an operator (e.g. `-EQ`) will check if _ALL_ elements match that criterion; lowercased operators (e.g. `-eq`) check if _ANY_ (at least 1) element matches that criterion.
+(Mixed-cased operators will throw an error).
+This is useful when a JSON path matches multiple elements (e.g. elements of an array).

+Tired of typing the same JSON path?
+Use back-references!
+Any element can be replaced with `$<pos>` (where `pos` is 1-indexed) to reference an existing element.
+For example, these two queries are identical:

+`-and -ex "Some.Very.Long.Path.Of.Elements[].That.I.Really[5].Dont.Want.To.Repeat" 5 -neq "Some.Very.Long.Path.Of.Elements[].That.I.Really[5].Dont.Want.To.Repeat" 0`

+`-and -ex "Some.Very.Long.Path.Of.Elements[].That.I.Really[5].Dont.Want.To.Repeat" 5 -neq "$1" 0`

 ### Not (not)